Momčilo Đujić: Retreat and surrender

 On 25 November 1944, the Yugoslav Partisans attacked the town of Knin, which was defended by 14,000 German troops, 4,500 of Đujić's Chetniks, and around 1,500 Ustaše.
 On 1 December, Đujić was wounded and sent an emissary to General Gustav Fehn of the German 264th Infantry Division in Knin with the following message:

 The Chetnik Command with all of its armed forces has collaborated sincerely and loyally with the German Army in these areas from September last year.
 Our common interest demanded this.
 This collaboration has continued to the present day. ...
 The Chetnik Command wishes to share the destiny of the German Army in the future, too. ...
 The Command requests that [the village of] Pađene be the base for supplying our units, until a further common agreement is reached.

 On 3 December 1944, Đujić's force of between 6,000 and 7,000 withdrew to Bihać with help from the Wehrmacht 373rd Infantry Division.
 The Chetniks received ammunition and food from the Germans and began a joint German-Chetnik offensive against the Partisans.
 Fehn organised the transportation of Đujić's wounded Chetniks through Zagreb to the Third Reich. Đujić requested a written guarantee from Ante Pavelić, leader of the NDH, to afford him and his forces refuge in German-occupied Slovenia.
 Ljotić and Nedić also petitioned to Nazi party official Hermann Neubacher in Vienna that Đujić's forces should be allowed passage, as did Slovene collaborationist General Leon Rupnik.

 On 21 December 1944, Pavelić ordered the military forces of the NDH to give Đujić and his forces "orderly and unimpeded passage". Đujić and his 6,000-odd typhus-ridden Chetniks took an alternate route towards the Istrian peninsula, as the routes offered by Pavelić were not secure from Partisan attacks.
 Along the way, hundreds were lost to Ustaše attacks.
 When Đujić and his troops reached Slovenia in late December, his forces joined Jevđević's Chetniks, Ljotić's Serbian Volunteer Corps, and Nedić's Serbian Shock Corps, forming a single unit that was under the command of Odilo Globocnik, the Higher SS and Police Leader in the Adriatic Littoral.
 In January Đujić's men were disarmed by the Germans.
 Together, the collaborationist forces tried to contact the western Allies in Italy in an attempt to secure foreign aid for a proposed anti-Communist offensive to restore royalist Yugoslavia.
 Mihailović did not oppose this plan openly and even sent warm letters to Đujić during this period.
-In May 1945, Đujić surrendered his troops to Allied forces and they were then taken to southern Italy, from there to displaced persons camps in Germany and then dispersed.
+In May 1945, Đujić surrendered his troops to Allied forces and they were then taken to southern Italy, from there to refugee camps in Germany and then dispersed.